-Our patent portfolio consists of 3 issued U.S. patents, 6 pending U.S. patent applications and corresponding foreign patents and foreign patent applications.
+Our patent portfolio consists of 3 patents issued by the USPTO, 6 allowed foreign patents and more than 30 pending U.S. and foreign patent applications.
 These patents and patent applications are related to various aspects of our current and planned CTC and ctDNA tests, including our CEE microfluidic channels, our CEE-Sure blood collection tubes, CEE-Cap antibody capture cocktail, CEE-Enhanced staining methodology, and CEE-Selector technology for mutation detection.

 CEE Microfluidic Channels.
-We have three issued U.S. patents related to our current business (U.S. Patent Nos.
+We have three issued U.S. patents that are directly applicable to our current business (U.S. Patent Nos.
 7,439,062, 7,695,956 and 8,158,410), and a number of additional U.S. and foreign patent applications, which cover our microfluidic channel technology.
 Our microfluidic channels are differentiated from other microfluidic channels used for CTC capture based on their unique geometry, particularly the arrangement of posts within the flow channel.
 The posts are chemically derivatized to enable capture of antibody-tagged CTCs, and are positioned to disrupt streamline or laminar flow of cells through the microfluidic channel to assure they come in contact with the posts for capture.
 Because the capture area of the microfluidic channel is sealed on one side with a glass cover slip, immunocytochemical and cytogenetic staining and analysis can occur within the microfluidic channel.